ajaydevarakonda/salary-management-assessment/README.md

 Simplicity is a feature.
 The following were omitted to keep the application focused:

 - **No user management endpoints.** There is no API to create, update, or delete users.
 Users are seeded directly via the `create_sample_user` script.
 Adding a full user admin surface would require role-based access control, self-service password resets, and email verification — complexity that is out of scope.
-- **No pagination.** The employee list endpoint returns all records.
-Pagination adds query parameter contracts, total-count headers, and frontend state that would dwarf the value it adds at this scale.
 - **No refresh tokens.** JWT tokens expire after 60 minutes.
 A refresh token flow requires a token store, rotation logic, and revocation — a meaningful security surface for a feature that is not needed here.
 - **No soft deletes.** Deleted employees are removed from the database.
 Soft deletes add a `deleted_at` column, require every query to filter it, and introduce the concept of "restoring" records — all avoidable here.
 - **No audit logging.** Who changed what and when is important in production payroll systems.
 It was left out to avoid coupling every write operation to a logging side-effect.